What's Goin' On - Harlan Enterprise

 SATURDAYS, SUNDAYS

-With Love from Harlan, a local nonprofit organization, is now providing weekend meals (except the last Sunday of each month) at Christ Church in Harlan, across from Harlan High School.
-Meals are served from 2-3 p.m. on Saturdays and Sundays.
+— With Love from Harlan, a local nonprofit organization, is now providing weekend meals (except the last Sunday of each month) at Christ Church in Harlan, across from Harlan High School.
+Meals are served from 2 to 3 p.m. on Saturdays and Sundays.

 - • • • • • •

-The Harlan County High School SBDM Council meets on the second Thursday of each month at 3:15 p.m. in the HCHS Media Center.
+— The Harlan County High School-based Decision-making Council meets on the second Thursday of each month at 3:15 p.m. in the HCHS Media Center.

-Benchmark Family Services, serving Bell, Harlan, Clay, Knox, Laurel and Whitley counties, invites you to become a foster parent.
-Free orientation classes are held from 5-6 p.m. on any Tuesday.
+— Benchmark Family Services, serving Bell, Harlan, Clay, Knox, Laurel and Whitley counties, invites you to become a foster parent.
+Free orientation classes are held from 5 to 6 p.m. on any Tuesday.
 For more information, call 606-526-6992 or toll free at 866-526-6992.